JEB12345/Sensor_Board/README.md

 Sensor_Board
 ============

 Sensor Board for our SUPER Ball Bot Tensegrity Project.
+Welcome!
 The project is built in KiCAD.
 Please visit http://www.kicad-pcb.org to get more info and download this open source CAD tool.

 This project was built using KiCAD version (2013-mar-2013)-testing.
 There maybe compatablility issues associated with older versions of KiCAD.